snyderdan/firecracker-vm/README.md

 - Update output [n] to run at duty cycle [d]

-For simplicity, only the Push Command may write data to the stack for other Commands, which pop from the stack to fill their parametersso the syntax shown above must be rewritten.
+For simplicity, only the Push Command may write data to the stack for other Commands, which pop from the stack to fill their parameters so the syntax shown above must be rewritten.
 For example:

 ```